Do you wonder why a blogger earns $1 while another earns $20 for the same ad?

 Ezoic is free.
 You receive 100% of your earnings for the first 30 days.
 After that, Ezoic either shows a banner ad at the bottom of your site or keep 10% of your site ad earnings.

 It’s one of the best ad management platforms with high CPM ad rates.
-Have more than 10,000 monthly blog visits?
-Go here to create an account today .
+No traffic requirements.

 AdThrive is the top choice for a blog generating more than 100,000 monthly pageviews.
 To get accepted, your blog should receive the majority of its traffic from the U.S.

 They give you technologies to make money with your blog and videos.
 They have programmatic guaranteed deals and private ad offers in their marketplace just like Ezoic premium.

 AdThrive uses a revenue share model where you get paid 75% of ad revenue generated on your website.